Spandana-N-S/Amazon-prime-movies-and-TV-shows-dashboard/README.md

  * Quantifying impact: Analyzing the release year distribution helps in identifying trends, understanding content lifecycle, and planning future content acquisitions.
  * Overview: The majority of shows were released between  2018 and 2021. there is a steady increase in the number of shows released over time.

+Real-World Relevance:
+* Personalized Recommendations:
+  By analyzing customer viewing history and preferences, amazon can suggest movies and tv shows you'll love, saving you time searching
+* Improved Content Library:
+  Amazon can use the data to identify popular genres and regions, helping them add more off the content you want to watch
+* Enhanced User Experience:
+  The insights from this project can help Amazon Improve the App's Interface, making it easier to find and watch your favorite shows.

 Conclusion:
 This project demonstrates how Power BI can be used to transform raw data into meaningful insights through interactive dashboards.
 By leveraging the Amazon Prime Video dataset from Kaggle, I was able to create a comprehensive visualization tool that provides valuable insights into the content library of Amazon Prime Video.
 The dashboard enables users to explore trends, distributions, and detailed information about the available content.